Employment Attorney Patrice L. Goldman Protects Your Workplace Rights

 Pat offers her services on both a contingency (her clients pay only if there is a favorable result) as well as an hourly basis.

-If you would like to discuss your workplace situation with an experienced employment law attorney, please contact Pat Goldman for a free initial consultation.
+If you would like to discuss your workplace situation with an experienced employment law attorney, please contact Pat Goldman for a quick initial consultation.
 We look forward to helping you.